 A sharp lawn mower blade cuts cleanly for a professional, finished look to your yard and improves the health of the lawn.
 Dirt, sand and debris can quickly dull a lawn mower blade, even when used on a near-perfect lawn.
-A dull blade tears through the grass, leaving ragged edges that are more susceptible to pests and disease, and gives your lawn an uneven cut.
+A dull blade tears through the grass, leaving ragged edges that are more susceptible to pests and disease, leaving your lawn with an uneven cut.

 Cleaning and sharpening a lawn mower blade is very easy and takes only a few minutes.
 To make the job even easier, purchase a spare blade for your mower and rotate blades every few weeks, swapping out the dull blade for a pre-sharpened replacement.
-A clean and sharp lawn mower blade provides a clean cut for a great looking and a healthy lawn.
+A clean and sharp lawn mower blade provides a clean cut for a great-looking and healthy lawn.

 After all of the time and money spent on fertilizer, watering and weed control, spend an extra couple of minutes to sharpen your lawn mower blade.
 Your grass will thank you!